acenet-arc/cpp_as_a_second_language/_episodes/classes.md

 - "Class members can be accessed with the `.` operator."
 ---

 Previously we created an array of integers.
-It is very handy to be able to dynamically allocate memory of a give size that could potentially be determined at run time.
+It is very handy to be able to dynamically allocate memory of a given size that could potentially be determined at run time.
 However, as we just saw this introduces having to manage the dynamically allocated memory with `new`/`new[]` and `delete`/`delete[]`.
 The main way C++ tries to organize the management of these sorts of things is to use classes.
 So lets try that out and create a new `Vector` class which will allow us to more easily manage allocation of dynamic arrays of integers.

 Start by coping our `memory.cpp` program from last time.
 ~~~